ErillLab/pHunter/Documentation/settings.md

 - Rationale/Format:
 	- Fasta file containing instances of the left motif used to search for -35 sequences in each sequence in the `input_sequences` file.

-### left_motif_pseudocounts
-- Type: `Float`
-- Allowed values:
-	- Any floating value above 0.0
-- Default value: 0.25
-- Rationale/Format:
-	- Pseudocount value applied to the Position specific-scoring matrix of the left motif prevent any base at any position in the matrix from yielding a negative infinity value.
-	- Float value assigned to ._pseudocounts propery of the left motif object.

 ### right_motif
 - Type: `String`
 - Allowed values: